Can You Keep Guinea Fowl With Chickens?

 How to Contain Guinea Fowl and Chickens

-Chickens are poor flyers and as such, are relatively simple to contain in a pen with 4’-5’ fencing.
+Chickens are poor flyers and as such, are relatively simple to contain in a pen with tall fencing.
 While guinea fowl tend to hang out on the ground, they are strong flyers, flying up to 400-500 feet in one leap.
 This presents additional challenges when it comes to keeping them safe in an enclosure.

-Keeping your guinea fowl from flying off into the sunset will be easier if you are training them to return to the coop each night, as outlined in the previous section.
+Keeping your guinea fowl from flying off into the sunset will be easier if you train them to return to the coop each night, as outlined in the previous section.
 Raising them from a young age with chicks can often lead to the guinea fowl mimicking some chicken behaviors – including coming back to the coop at night with the rest of the flock.
 If this is the case, flying may not present a problem for your guinea fowl.

 Will Guinea Fowl Roost and Nest With Chickens?

 Guinea fowl aren’t inclined to roost with chickens at night without some training.
 Because guinea fowl can fly and tend to wander, it is common for guinea fowl to roost in the trees, or on top of a barn or shed.
 Depending on the predators that are in your area, this can turn your birds into easy prey for nighttime predators.
 While guineas roost high above the ground, their horrible senses do them no favors in the night against birds of prey.